MetaMask/metamask-docs/wallet/how-to/connect/index.md

 #### Example

-See the [Vanilla TypeScript example](https://github.com/MetaMask/vite-vanilla-ts-eip-6963) for more information.
+See the [vanilla TypeScript example](https://github.com/MetaMask/vite-vanilla-ts-eip-6963) for more information.
 You can clone the repository and run the example locally using `npm i && npm run dev`.

 ### React TypeScript